Nathan Roberts, MD, PhD

 SAEM-approved fellowship programs are required to specifically address instruction in areas including hypothesis generation, research design, data collection methods, data monitoring and interim data analysis, data analysis, presentation of research, project management, ethical aspects of medical research, regulatory requirements, informatics, teaching skills, manuscript submission, and grant submission.
 Fellows are expected to submit at least one study to the IRB during training.
 Fellows are also expected to author at least 2 full-length manuscripts and submit a competitive grant application to the NIH or another major national organization for at least $100,000.
 It is recommended that clinical hours be restricted to 8 hours per week, and it is required that clinical hours be restricted to a maximum of 12 hours per week.
 All fellows are required to pursue their research training for 40 hours per week, and programs must guarantee that trainees will have at least 75 percent non-clinical time for at least two years.

 Typical rotations/curriculum during fellowship

 The curriculum is institution-dependent, especially with non-SAEM-approved sites.
 Generally, the first-year concentrates on didactic coursework working towards a MPH or MSCR, and conducting preliminary work on a research project.
-The second year focuses on continuing master’s coursework and preparing a grant for submission to a federal agency.
+The second year focuses on continuing master’s coursework and preparing a grant for submission to a grant-awarding institution.
 Fellows also have clinical duties and teaching during their two years.
-A minimum amount of protected time is set aside for research related academic activities, which is dependent upon each program.
+A minimum amount of protected time is set aside for research-related academic activities, which is dependent upon each program.
 Other activities can include fellow seminars, which involve grant proposal discussions and work-in-progress presentations.

 Board certification afterwards?